SwitchCraftCC/sc-docs/src/features/sc-goodies.md

 ## Extra Food

 ::: info PLEADING
-Please don't PR any more food!!
+Please don't PR any more food or drink!!
 :::

 <table>